keycloak/keycloak-playground/fapi-playground/README.md

 This is the example application to demonstrate Keycloak FAPI 1 support and DPoP support.
 It requires to:
 - Run and setup Keycloak server on your laptop
-- Run Wildfly server on your laptop with this application deployed
+- Run the application deployed on Quarkus

 ## Warning